 Absent Mandate: Strategies and Choices in Canadian Elections

 Absent Mandate develops the crucial concept of policy mandates, distinguished from other interpretations of election outcomes, and addresses the disconnect between election issues and government actions.
-Emphasizing Canadian federal elections between 1993 and 2015, the book examines the Chretien/Martin, Harper and Trudeau governments and the campaigns that brought them to power.
+Emphasizing Canadian federal elections between 1993 and 2015, the book examines the Chretien/Martin, Harper, and Trudeau governments and the campaigns that brought them to power.
 Using data from the Canadian Election Studies and other major surveys, Absent Mandate documents the longstanding volatility in Canadian voting behaviour.
-This volatility reflects the flexibility of voters' partisan attachments, the salience of party leader images, and campaigns dominated by discussion of broad national problems and leaders rather than by coherent sets of policy proposals.
 The failure of elections to provide genuine policy mandates stimulates public discontent with the political process and widens the gap between the promise and the performance of Canadian democracy.

 - World Rights

 "Absent Mandate follows a long tradition of examining continuity and change in the Canadian electorate.
-A first rate group of authors updates trends during recent decades and the role of partisanship, issues, and performance in voting behavior and campaigns.
-Essential reading for students of elections and voting behavior, campaigns and Canadian politics, this edition brings developments into the 21st Century."
+A first-rate group of authors updates trends during recent decades and the role of partisanship, issues, and performance in voting behaviour and campaigns.
+Essential reading for students of elections and voting behaviour, campaigns, and Canadian politics, this edition brings developments into the twenty-first century."

 Pippa Norris, John F. Kennedy School of Government, Harvard University